 Technology has made it possible to access your bank account and your money almost anywhere in the world.
 Indeed, just about anything you can get from your local bank branch you can get from an online bank.

 Sounds like a perfect deal in light of that, doesn’t it?
 Not so fast.
-While online banks offer a number of benefits, they have their drawbacks, too.
+While the best online banks offer a number of benefits, they have their drawbacks, too.
 If you’re trying to decide if you should open an online account, here’s a look at the pros and cons you’ll face with an online account.

 Some Clarification to Begin With

 Nowadays, it’s possible to access a variety of financial services from a number of online vendors.
 Some qualify as legitimate online banks, while others may be something like online title loans or payday loans.
 These institutions do have many advantages, including allowing you to borrow money when your other options seem to be dwindling.

 In light of that, it’s important to consider what kind of online financial services you actually need.
 It’s a more permanent place to deposit and access your money.
 The account will often have what your full-service brick-and-mortar bank has, meaning you can open a checking and a savings account with that bank.
 Other options include getting a credit card, buying CDs, or even retirement accounts.

 Keep these things in mind as you look at the pros and cons of online banking in the next sections.